blynnerup/getting_rusty/README.md

 ### Difference
 This will return the values that are not in common, ie. values unique to either set `let diff = &hs1 - hs2;`

+## Errors
+Rust groups errors into two groups, recoverable and unrecoverable.
+Recoverable errors relies on the _Result_ type and unrecoverable uses the _Panic_ macro.

+### Panic
+The panic macro will terminate the current thread, the panic macro looks like this `panic!();` Out of bounds access will cause a panic as Rust have no way of recovering from that.
+When a thread panics the default methods for handling that is using _unwinding_.
+Rust will recursively go through all data (variables, function arguments ect.) related to the current thread and drop all data.
+Once the current function has been unwounded it moves on to whatever function called the function and starts unwinding that.
+If the thread was the main thread, the whole process terminates.\
+The other behaviour that panicking can have, which is called _abort_.
+This would happen if we have a custom drop method, which also causes a panic during the unwinding process.
+This is considered fatal and thus will cause the whole process to stop.
+In either case the program terminates.